Kew. Rhone.: Amateur's Pamphlet on Kew. Rhone.

 Almost eight years after the release of the album Peter Blegvad wrote a pamphlet on Kew.
 Rhone. under the moniker "the editors of Amateur".
 It was published in the May 1985 issue of RēR Quarterly.
 Amateur is an online "publication" edited by Blegvad, and is a collection of his writing and art.

 In the pamphlet Blegvad provides additional information on Kew.
 Rhone. and the song texts.
 It includes the lyrics to the songs, the record sleeve artwork, plus additional artwork and diagrams related to the songs.
 The pamphlet also includes the lyrics of "Frenzy", an outtake from the Kew.
 Rhone. recording sessions that did not appear on the album.
 The song, which describes Peale's painting, is analysed here by Blegvad.
-"Frenzy" was released in May 1982 by Recommended Records on their Sampler album.
+"Frenzy" was released in May 1982 by Recommended Records on their Sampler EP.

 Reception and influences

 Kew.
 Rhone. was a critical success, but failed commercially because of the "anti-intellectual zeitgeist of late 70s England", and the fact that it was released on the same day, and on the same label, as the Sex Pistols's Never Mind the Bollocks, Here's the Sex Pistols.

 Music critic Stewart Mason of AllMusic called Kew.
 Rhone. "an unfortunately neglected masterpiece of '70s progressive rock."
 He described the album as "a brilliant amalgam of Slapp Happy's skewed pop sense, the collective improvisation approach of Henry Cow, the sly wit of the Canterbury prog rock scene" and said it is "a challenging but surprisingly accessible album that rewards as much attention as the listener offers it."

 In a review on BBC Online, Peter Marsh called the album "one of the great lost albums of the seventies", saying that it is "surreal, infuriating, complex and silly in just about equal parts."
 English musician Robert Wyatt reportedly liked it so much that he bought two copies of the LP "just in case the first got worn out!"

 John Greaves later recorded two songs from the album, "Kew.
 Rhone." (with Robert Wyatt singing) and "Gegenstand" for his 1994 solo album, Songs.
 In May 2008 Kew.
 Rhone. was performed live in its entirety for the first time in 31 years since its original release at Les Abattoirs in Bourgoin-Jallieu, France.
 The full line-up was: John Greaves (piano, vocals), Peter Blegvad (vocals, computer), Lisa Herman (vocals), Jef Morin (guitar), David Lewis (trumpet, flugelhorn), Daniel Yvinec (bass), Simon Goubert (drums) and Cecile Bohler (additional vocals).